 Toxteth’s reputation precedes it.
 Its name conjures images of riots, gang violence, and in our case, a plastic bottle of Lucozade Sport which cannons off the bus’s windscreen the moment we enter.
 As with the airport, what were once rickety dock buildings are being revived.
 Everything from go-kart tracks to dry cleaners and snazzy bars are springing up.
 Reputations change, but a few streets away from this regenerated facade, it’s still a tough corner of Liverpool.

 It’s been a good fifteen years since I was last in this part of the city.
 In that time, developers have polished the waterfront to a sheen.
 No longer the sole preserve of Richard & Judy fans, it’s now the Liverpool Maritime Mercantile City, a UNESCO World Heritage Site.
 The bus station is right by the front, at the crucible of everything.
 Each direction holds a new treasure; the Liver Building, Tate Liverpool, and St. George’s Hall among them.

-Liverpool is still unfamiliar to me, but the more I walk around its grand limestone arteries and tangled warren of side streets, the more it grows on me.
+Liverpool is still an unfamiliar patch, but the more I walk around its grand limestone arteries and tangled warren of side streets, the more it grows on me.
 I know this is bordering on heresy coming from a Mancunian, but I guess Liverpool is sort of okay.
 If you like that kind of thing.